hadjTahar/qorex/docs/doc.md

    - Singleshot Timers
 - Components:
    - ::process
-   - DynamicEase ( Linear, Bezier and Damped )
+   - DynamicEase ( Linear, Bezier, Damped and CSS like Polynomial Eases )

 ## Not yet ❌